rails/webpacker/README.md

 ##### webpack or webpack-dev-server not found

-Your `webpack` or `webpack-dev-server` binstub is not found because your webpacker is not installed correctly.
+`webpack` or `webpack-dev-server` binstub is not found because webpacker is not installed correctly.
 This could happen when you skip the `webpacker:install` step.
 Therefore, please run `exec bundle rails webpacker:install` to finish the installation.

 ## Wishlist